-Value cycle to Capture the Wave of Stamping Business Strategy Episode noroughly eliminated.
+[Glossary] Lean: This refers to a trimmed down production system where waste in the manufacturing process is thoroughly eliminated.
 It was conceived during the study on the Toyota Production System in the United States in the latter half of the 20th century.
-Front pillar: A pillar-shaped stamped structural components located at the front side of the vehicle's front door that plays a key role in offering protection during head-on collisions Roof center reinforcements: Long, thin structural parts used along the center of the vehicle's roof Gigacasting: The Process and structure to replace multiple stamped parts with large one-piece The demand for weight reduction is on the rise due to vehicles becoming heavier as electrification advances, creating the need to reduce energy consumption while driving.
+Front pillar: A pillar-shaped stamped structural components located at the front side of the vehicle's front door that plays a key role in offering protection during head-on collisions Roof center reinforcements: Long, thin structural parts used along the center of the vehicle's roof panel for structural integrity of the cabin.
+Gigacasting: The Process and structure to replace multiple stamped parts with large one-piece aluminum castings The demand for weight reduction is on the rise due to vehicles becoming heavier as electrification advances, creating the need to reduce energy consumption while driving.
 We continue to supply stamped products in line with the needs of society and our customers thanks to our cold ultra high-tensile strength steel production methods that generate less CO2 emissions during manufacturing than conventional methods.
 We will also enhance the orders we receive for battery-related products.
 The basis of these efforts shall be the new Higashi-Ogaki Plant, which began operating.
-The aim is to improve our streamlined production capabilities resilient against
+The aim is to improve our streamlined production capabilities resilient against production fluctuations, and enhance our manufacturing strength globally.